Skip to main content

 • Complete tasks promptly: Timely task completion ensures smooth onboarding and offboarding experiences for your team

-Let's say Jane Doe and John Doe are both application champions for the HR category.
+Let's say Jane Doe is the Primary Champion and John Doe is a Secondary Champion for application access requests.
 Their coworker, Alex, submits a request to reset their password for the company's HR portal.

 Here's what happens:

-• A task is created and assigned specifically to Jane
+• A task is created and assigned to Jane (Primary Champion)

 • Jane resets Alex's password from the admin portal